We'd like to share our journey... the birth of Westover Hills Birth Center.

 Robin and Julie have over 30 years of combined experience caring for mothers and babies.
 Midwifery is a unique approach to pregnancy and childbirth.
 Midwives are health care professionals specializing in pregnancy and childbirth who develop a trusting relationship with their clients, which results in confident, supported labor and birth.
 Read about their journeys that led them to dedicate their lives to serving birthing families.

-Aside from being a midwife, I am the mother of six beautiful children – five girls and one boy – ranging in age from 36 to 26.
+Aside from being a midwife, I am the mother of six beautiful children – five girls and one boy.
 My youngest are identical twin girls.
-I am a very proud grandmother (“Oma”) of fourteen!
+I am a very proud grandmother (“Oma”) of fifteen!
 I have multiple degrees in sciences, have attended nursing school and I completed my midwifery training with the Association of Texas Midwives Midwifery Training Program after beginning my midwifery education in Germany.
 Beginning in 2002, I was an educator for a local college, mostly Anatomy and Physiology.
 My tenure ended in 2012.
 All the students I came into contact with there were fascinated that I am a midwife and I loved teaching about the human body.
 As an educator, I enjoyed taking that fascination and offering them the opportunity to learn about birth in a positive way.
 I have been a clinical preceptor for the ATM Midwifery Training Program since 2005 and was an active member of the ATM Education Committee, as well as academic instructor from 2006 to 2014.
 In 2018 I became the clinical director at Westover Hills Birth Center in San Antonio.

 From a very early age I knew that I was destined to work with mothers and babies.
 I grew up being a caregiver and was also very proactive in my mother’s births.
 Together, we attended the earliest Lamaze classes and La Leche League meetings.
 At the young age of 19, I immigrated to Germany.
 My very first day in that country, my mother-in-law picked up my hands and said to me: “Du hast die Hände einer Hebamme!”
 Translated, that means: “You have the hands of a midwife!”
 That was the spark I needed to know what I would want to do the rest of my life.
 Germany taught me how childbirth should be – in the caring hands of a midwife.